couchbaselabs/devguide-examples/README.md

 [Go](go/retrieving.go) |
 [node.js](nodejs/retrieving.js) |
 [PHP](php/retrieving.php)

+## Advanced Document/KV Operations
+These examples show how to perform more detailed operations on documents

 ### Bulk Storing
 This example should show how to store items into a cluster using the Bulk API